CalfCrusher/Nmap-diff-Cron/README.md

 # Nmap diff Cron

-Script for nmap diff and email alert.
+Script for diff nmap and email alerting